 This is the main stage and a prominent bone spur may appear on your x-ray.

 This is a moderate stage.
-Your joints are now becoming inflamed and you may experience discomfort that influences your daily life.
+Your joints are now becoming inflamed and you might experience discomfort that influences your daily life.

 This is the severe stage and the most painful one.
 Your cartilage is completely damaged and your joint is exhibiting an inflammatory response.

-Although there is no cure for osteoarthritis, you can still slow down its progression.
-Losing weight can help in reducing your pain and improving your daily functional activities.
+Despite having no cure for osteoarthritis, you are still able to slow down its progression.
+Weight loss can help in reducing your pain and improving your daily functional activities.
 It will also reduce your stiffness.

-Alongside weight management, you can resort to physical therapy, stretching, regular exercise, supportive devices like splints and braces, along with assistive devices like a cane.
+Alongside weight management, you can utilize physical therapy, stretching, regular exercise, supportive devices like splints and braces, along with assistive devices like a cane.

-The pain that occurs in osteoarthritis can vary from person to person.
-You may experience a different kind and intensity of pain each day.
-Its underlying cause can be the amount of damage caused to your cartilage, which is responsible for the pain threshold.
+The pain that happens in osteoarthritis can be different from person to person.
+You might experience a different kind and intensity of pain each day.
+Its underlying cause could be the amount of damage caused to your cartilage, which is responsible for the pain threshold.

-It is highly unlikely for osteoarthritis to cause crippling, however, it can influence your daily lifestyle.
+It is very unlikely for osteoarthritis to cause crippling, however, it may influence your daily life.

-A rheumatologist is a specialist, who is able to diagnose, as well as treat arthritis and other joint-related diseases.
-You also require other healthcare professionals like a physical therapist, occupational therapists, orthopedic doctors, and chiropractic care.
+A rheumatologist is a specialist, who is able to diagnose, in addition to treat arthritis and other joint-related diseases.
+You may also require other healthcare professionals like a physical therapist, occupational therapists, orthopedic doctors, and chiropractic care.